ibm-client-engineering/packer-rhel-vsphere/README.md

 Please select an ISO to upload (1-2):
 ```

-3. Enter details for connecting to vSphere:
+3. If prompted, enter details for connecting to vSphere:

 ```shell
 Enter the vCenter URL [Default: https://vcenter.example.com]: